LoicGrobol/scorch/README.md

      shouldn't matter much
   - **BLANC** is calculated by micro-averaging coreference and non-coreference separately, using the number of links as weights instead of the number of mentions.
+    - This is roughly equivalent to weighting coreference scores per document by their number of non-singleton clusters and non-coreference scores by the square of their number of mentions.
+      This give disproportionate importance to large documents, which is not desirable in heterogenous corpora

 The CoNLL average score is the arithmetic mean of the global MUC, B³ and CEAFₑ F₁ scores.